Frequently Asked Questions

-I haven't got any BetterPoints for an activity - why?
+I haven't got any BetterPoints of BetterTickets for an activity - why?

-Firstly check that your activity has qualified for BetterPoints by looking at the activity rewards for in your Programmes.
+Firstly check that your activity has qualified for BetterPoints or BetterTickets by looking at the activity rewards for in your Programmes.

 Activity rewards often have rules, for example a minimum distance, or a maximum frequency per day or week.
 The week or monthly bonuses have a minimum of a certain amount of days per week that you need to record one activity.